Buckeye blitz: No. 10 Ohio State blows out No. 4 Michigan | New Country 923

 THE TAKEAWAY

-Ohio State: The season started for Ohio State with coach Urban Meyer suspended for three games for his handling of former assistant coach Zach Smith, who has been accused of domestic violence by his ex-wife.
-A cloud of uncertainty hung over the Buckeyes throughout preseason practice and this season has been anything but normal.
+“I don’t know why he would take any heat after this loss, he took a lot last year and even this year when we were winning.
+We have a chance for an (11-win season),” Patterson said.
+“I know that’s not our ultimate expectation, but we have a chance to win 11 games and I think that’s a successful season.”

-The road to The Game was filled with spotty performances, one humbling loss, several close calls and constant speculation and questions about Meyer’s health and future.
+Ohio State: Meyer was suspended after a university investigation into his handling of former assistant coach Zach Smith, who has been accused of domestic violence by his ex-wife.
+A cloud of uncertainty hung over the Buckeyes throughout preseason practice and it has lingered.
+Meyer has often looked pained and exhausted on the sideline.

 UP NEXT

-Michigan: The Wolverines will likely still get into a New Year’s Six bowl, maybe the Peach.
+Michigan: The Wolverines will likely still get into a New Year’s Six bowl.
+Maybe the Rose if Ohio State is in the playoff.

 Ohio State: The Buckeyes have won six straight against Northwestern and lost to the Wildcats just once, dating to 1972.